Contrasting Biora Therapeutics (BIOR) & Its Competitors

 Institutional and Insider Ownership

-62.8% of Biora Therapeutics shares are owned by institutional investors.
-Comparatively, 61.6% of shares of all “Medical laboratories” companies are owned by institutional investors.
-30.8% of Biora Therapeutics shares are owned by insiders.
-Comparatively, 15.9% of shares of all “Medical laboratories” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+62.8% of Biora Therapeutics shares are held by institutional investors.
+Comparatively, 61.6% of shares of all “Medical laboratories” companies are held by institutional investors.
+30.8% of Biora Therapeutics shares are held by company insiders.
+Comparatively, 16.9% of shares of all “Medical laboratories” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

+Biora Therapeutics has a beta of 1.08, suggesting that its stock price is 8% more volatile than the S&P 500.
+Comparatively, Biora Therapeutics’ competitors have a beta of -1.84, suggesting that their average stock price is 284% less volatile than the S&P 500.

 Profitability